MacaqueNet/database/README.md

 ## [Manuscripts](https://github.com/MacaqueNet/database/tree/main/manuscripts)

-This folder contains all published manuscripts from studies that utilised the MacaqueNet database or involves the MacaqueNet consortium.
+This subfolder contains all MaccaqueNet papers that have been published to-date.
+All papers are written about the MacaqueNet database and/or consortia, or utilise data stored in the MacaqueNet database.

+You can find out more about the project behind the manuscript on our [website](https://macaquenet.github.io/)
 ------------------------------------------------------------------------

 ## [Newsletters](https://github.com/MacaqueNet/database/tree/main/newsletters)

 This folder contains all issues of the MacaqueNet newsletter, which is sent out via email every 6 months (previously every 3 months, until Oct 2024).
+Each issue subfolder contains a pdf copy of each newsletter, along with any accompanying documents that are linked in each newsletter issue.
 Our newsletter is a great way to stay up-to-date with eveything from project updates to upcoming events.

+Interested in learning more about MacaqueNet?
 Anyone can subscribe using our newsletter sign-up [form](https://docs.google.com/forms/d/e/1FAIpQLSef2OLRBd0Bd4PcgsASWWF8JEb2ZEL90XugA2lqLlRud7qDGQ/viewform?pli=1)

 ------------------------------------------------------------------------